sudiptochoudhury/after-effects/README.md

     ae.options.program = path.join('OtherAppDirectory','Adobe After Effects 2015');

 Also handy if you've installed multiple versions of After Effects on your machine, and you'd like to target a specific one.

+### args (only for Windows platform)
+Command line arguments for AfterEffects.
+All arguments need to combined into a single string.
+By default, the value is "-noui" which does not show the AfterEffects editor, but runs as a background process.

 ### includes
 Includes is an array which will concatanate the code from other files into your command, for use inside After Effects.